ros2/design/articles/qos_deadline_liveliness_lifespan.md

 With these new QoS settings the supported set of QoS policies for Topics and Services diverges.
 Despite this, we are going to stick with a single struct for both Topics and Services instead of switching to two different struct types in order to keep the changes to a minimum and maintain as much backwards compatibility as possible in the client library interfaces.

-The existing QoS policy struct will have new fields added that use enums based on the values defined above to specify the desired QoS settings for Deadline, Liveliness, and Lifespan.
+The existing QoS policy struct will have new fields added to specify the desired QoS settings for Deadline, Liveliness, and Lifespan.
-Each enum field instance in the struct will also have an associated number field added to the struct that represents a time value for the policy.
+These new fields instances will be a combination of enum and time values.

 #### Assert Liveliness Functions